The United States is already experiencing considerable growth in its senior population.

 Eventually, most caregivers will realize there comes a point where they require the help and assistance of a formal Nurse in terms of caregiving for an elderly loved one.
 The principle areas that will help decide when this should be done is shown below:

-- Wandering: In later stages of dementia, the risk posed by wandering becomes much greater.
+- Wandering: In the later stages of dementia, the risk posed by wandering becomes much greater.
 They can wander even if you just take the time to go to the bathroom and the probability of falls and injuries increases.28

 - Sundowning: “Sundowner syndrome” — very agitated behavior that becomes more pronounced later in the day — is a common characteristic of those with Alzheimer’s.
 This can take a heavy toll on caregivers, and when it begins to severely disrupt family routines, this may be a sign that the caregiving burden is too hard to handle.

-- Aggression: Verbal, physical, and even sexual aggression frequently happen in those with dementia, and caregivers and other family members may suffer or begin to feel resentful.
+- Aggression: Verbal, physical, and even sexual aggression frequently happens in those with dementia, and caregivers and other family members may suffer or begin to feel resentful.
 When they’re getting to that state, it’s time to start considering placement.

 - Home safety issues: Ask yourself honest questions about your senior family member’s health and your own abilities to care for them.
 Is the person with dementia becoming unsafe in their current home?